PamAnalyst/Google-Data-Analytics-Capstone-Project/README.md

 Here are the **top 10 key insights** derived from my analysis:
 + Annual members account for 64% of total rides, while casual users constitute 36%.
 + Both member and casual rider activity follows a seasonal trend, peaking in summer and declining in winter.
-+ Members consistently outnumber casual riders every month.
++ Members' activity consistently surpases casual riders' every month.
 + August is the peak month for members, while casual users peak in July.
 + Members primarily use the service for commuting, with peak activity during weekday rush hours, specifically around 8 AM and 5 PM.
 + Casual users predominantly ride for leisure, with peak activity on weekends, although weekday usage spikes at 5 PM.